OscarKhaing/cse15l-lab-reports/lab-report-4.md

 java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ArrayTests
 ```

+After copying and pasting the second line, I used `<ctrl-backspace>` to delete the file name from week 3 and replace it with the name of the file we are running.

 > You may wonder why the code line number went from 166 to 168.
 The reason for this anomaly is that I copied over the wrong compile command (for windows) on Line 167, which didn't work because we are in a linux shell.